fronx/fronx.github.io/_posts/2015-08-17-shapes-not-numbers.md

   <tr>
 </table>

-better! now let’s visualize the `succ` function. all we need to do for that is give every object a little arm that can point at another object, and then we have to make them point to the right objects.
+better! now let’s visualize the `succ` function. all we need to do for that is give every object the ability to point at one other object, and then we have to make them point to the right objects.

 <table>
   <tr><td>
-    <svg id="succ" width="512" height="256"></svg>
+    <svg id="succ" width="550" height="280"></svg>
     <script type="text/javascript" src="/js/2_succ.js"></script>
   </td></tr>
   <tr class="figureCaption"><td>